Jakob-Bach/Small-Portfolios/README.md

 ### Prediction

-If you want to change the set of prediction models used in the experiments, or their parametrization, modify the variable `MODELS` in `prediction.py`.
+If you want to change the prediction models (or their parametrization) used in the experiments, modify the variable `MODELS` in `prediction.py`.
-Any other changes to prediction procedure (e.g., target, imputation, evaluation metrics, etc.) should be made in the same file as well.
+Any other changes to the prediction procedure (e.g., target, imputation, evaluation metrics, etc.) should be made in the same file as well.

 ### Portfolio Search

-If you want to add another routine for portfolio search, have a look at `search.py`.
+If you want to add another portfolio-search routine, have a look at `search.py`.
 Though there is no formal superclass or interface, all search routines share two parameters:
 The solver `runtimes` as `DataFrame` and the number of solvers `k` as `int`.
-The result is a list of tuples of
+The result of each search routine is a list of tuples of

 - solver names (list of strings) and
 - portfolio performance (float).

-The list might also just have a length one, in case the search only returns one portfolio.
+The list might also have a length of one in case the search only returns one portfolio.
 You can add further, arbitrarily named parameters as well.
 For example, beam search has the beam width `w` as another parameter.